-Food
+Food/Drinks

 Energy drinks are not recommended for consumption by anyone under the age of 18.
 Energy drinks will not be permitted on the school grounds at any time.
 This includes all school and athletic buses.
-No pop or soda is allowed on the school grounds during the regular school day unless pre-approved by the principal.
-Students may not eat or drink in the classrooms, library, or halls during the school day (8:15 a.m.-3:16 p.m.) except for specially permitted occasions.
+No pop or soda is allowed on the school grounds during the regular school day unless pre-approved by the teacher, advisor or principal.
+Students may not eat or drink in the classrooms(unless approved), library, or halls during the school day (8:15 a.m.-3:16 p.m.) except for specially permitted occasions.
 Students may have bottled water in class.
-Water bottles must be clear and shatter-proof.